lit/lit-element-starter-ts/README.md

 Linting of TypeScript files is provided by [ESLint](eslint.org) and [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint).
 In addition, [lit-analyzer](https://www.npmjs.com/package/lit-analyzer) is used to type-check and lint lit-html templates.

-The rules are mostly the reccomended rules from each project, but some have been turned off to make LitElement usage easier.
-The reccomended rules are pretty strict, so you may want to relax them by editing `.eslintrc.json` and `tsconfig.json`.
+The rules are mostly the recommended rules from each project, but some have been turned off to make LitElement usage easier.
+The recommended rules are pretty strict, so you may want to relax them by editing `.eslintrc.json` and `tsconfig.json`.

 To lint the project run: